 Fax: +81.42.388.7391

-Key Word:
+Key Words:

-rooting ability, seasonal variation, auxin treatment, diphenylurea derivative
+rooting ability, seasonal variation, auxin treatment, d, N ,N′-bis-(3,4-methylenedioxyphenyl)urea (3,4-MDPU), within shoot position,

 Abstract

-Eucalyptus trees are important species mainly planted for ornamental and landscaping uses as well as timber and pulpwood production.
-In contrast to eucalyptus species with higher rooting ability of cuttings such as E. grandis, some Eucalyptus is known to be difficult to propagate clonally because of its lower rooting ability.
+Eucalyptus spp is a genus regrouping a large number of diverse species planted for ornamental and landscaping uses as well as for timber and pulpwood production mainly from clonal plantations.
+However, in contrast to other species, some like E. globulus are difficult to mass propagate clonally by rooted cuttings due to a low capacity for adventitious rooting .

-In this study, we investigated different factors that may influence the adventitious rooting capacity using E. globulus as a model species.
-Effects of internode position within shoots on the preparation, seasonal timing, and type and concentration of auxins on rooting of cuttings were examined.
+The influence of cutting within shoot position, rooting period, as well as the type and the concentration of exogenous auxin used on rooting ability of cuttings was assessed on an E. globulus genotype .

-The experimental results showed that the highest rooting ability was observed around the seventh internode.
-Rooting efficiency of the cuttings was higher in the summer season (mid-July) .
-The lower rooting capacities observed during the winter season (mid-November and February) could be improved by heating the soil with an electric cable.
-Among the auxins tested, indole butyric acid (IBA) at a concentration of 0.8% gave the best rooting score.
-Combined application of IBA and a diphenylurea derivative, N,N′-bis-(3,4-methylenedioxyphenyl)urea, to cuttings increased rooting efficiency (63%) and survival rate (83%) of the cuttings compared to the application of IBA alone (47% and 53%, respectively).
-We believe that our present findings provide useful knowledge not only for propagation of E. globulus but also for clonal propagation of other ornamental and landscaping Eucalyptus species.
+The experimental results showed that higher rooting rate ( ) was observed for cuttings derived from the seventh internode and during e summer season (mid-July) .
+The lower rooting scores capacities observed during winter (mid-November and February) can be improved by heating the soil with an electric cable.
+0.8 % of indole butyric acid (IBA) was the more rooting effective of the various auxin treatments tested , while combined application of IBA and of diphenylurea derivative, N,N′-bis-(3,4-methylenedioxyphenyl)urea, increased rooting efficiency (63%) and survival rate (83%) of the cuttings compared to the application of IBA alone (47% and 53%, respectively).

 Introduction

 The genus Eucalyptus, which belongs to the family of Myrtaceae, is native to Australia and includes more than 700 species.
-Eucalyptus species are one of the most widely planted dicotyledonous trees in the tropical and subtropical regions because of its superior growth rate and wood characteristics.
+Eucalyptus species are one of the most widely planted dicotyledonous trees in the tropical and subtropical regions including South America, Oceania, and South East Asia because of its superior growth rate and wood characteristics ((Lungo et al. 2006)..
 The wood of Eucalyptus trees is used for firewood, charcoal, flooring, furniture, and pulp, and the essential oil extracted from the leaves is used as a source of perfume, medicines, and detergents .
 They also have been used as ornamental and landscaping plants .
-Eucalyptus trees are currently planted in many regions of the world, including South America, Oceania, and South East Asia (Lungo et al. 2006).
+Eucalyptus trees are currently planted in many regions of the world,

-In most cases, Eucalyptus trees are propagated by either seedlings or rooted cuttings .
-Efficiency of the propagation of Eucalyptus clones by cutting differs among species and depends on the inheritable and physiological characteristics of root stock.
-The rooting capacity of cuttings in E. grandis and E. urograndis (E. urophylla x E. grandis) is relatively higher than that of other Eucalyptus species (Denison and Kietzka 1993, Souvannavong 1992).
+In addition to natural propagation by seeds,, Eucalyptus can also be e propagated by rooted cuttings .
+Efficiency of propagation of Eucalyptus clones by cutting differs between and within species according to genetic and physiological influences ( .
+Thus, the rooting capacity of cuttings in E. grandis and E. urograndis (E. urophylla x E. grandis) is relatively higher than that of other Eucalyptus species (Denison and Kietzka 1993, Souvannavong 1992).
 In contrast, E. globulus is known to be difficult to propagate clonally because of the lower rooting ability of its cuttings (Borralho and Wilson 1994, Hartney 1980, Ito 2006, Ruaud et al. 1999).